-Constructions in progress: Presents all disbursements made by the company in the process of construction, expansion, modernization, rehabilitation or replacement of networks, plants and equipment, among others, until they are in conditions to be used in performance of the operation to guarantee the expansion and sustainability of the infrastructure to provide the services offered through construction.
+Constructions in progress: This category contains all disbursements made by EPM to construct, expand, modernize, rehabilitate or replace, among other things, networks, plants and equipment.
+Disbursements are categorized as constructions in progress until such time the asset may be used to conduct operations [to guarantee the expansion and sustainability of the infrastructure to provide the services offered through construction].

-The value for which the constructions in progress are recognized is given by the total disbursements necessary and indispensable that are directly associated to the acquisition or construction of the good from the date of initiation of the performance until the date when the asset is ready for its use or operation.
+The value for which constructions in progress are recognized is determined by the total amount disbursements that are necessary for, and directly associated to, the acquisition or construction of the asset, from the date of initiation of construction until the date when the asset is ready for operation.

-Commissions, financial costs, interest and exchange difference of interest originated in loans obtained for financing of works under construction, are capitalized up to the time when they are in operating conditions.
+Commissions, financial costs, interest and exchange differences for interest originated in loans obtained to finance constructions in progress are capitalized until the relevant assets are in operating conditions.

-Disbursements made to carry out the pre-feasibility and feasibility phases in projects shall not be capitalized, that is, they must be recorded in expense accounts.
-If during these phases fixed assets or intangibles are acquired, they shall be recorded in the corresponding accounts of property, plant and equipment or intangibles.
+Disbursements made during the pre-feasibility and feasibility assessments, on the contrary, are not capitalized but recorded in the expense accounts; if, however, fixed assets or intangibles are acquired during these phases, they are recorded as property, plant and equipment or intangibles, as appropriate.